Classifying Fashion MNIST Dataset with Neural Networks Using TensorFlow in Python

 Fashion MNIST is a more challenging and realistic dataset compared to the original MNIST, featuring images of various clothing items.
 This tutorial will guide you through implementing a neural network to classify these fashion items using TensorFlow and Python.
 We’ll cover everything from loading and preparing the dataset to building, training, and evaluating a neural network model.

-What is the Fashion MNIST Dataset?
+What is the Fashion MNIST Dataset in Python?

 T-shirt/top